minio/docs/source/reference/minio-mc-admin/mc-admin-user-enable.rst

 .. start-mc-admin-user-enable-desc

-The :mc:`mc admin user enable` command enables a user on the target MinIO deployment.
+The :mc:`mc admin user enable` command enables a :ref:`MinIO user <minio-internal-idp>` on the target MinIO deployment.

 .. end-mc-admin-user-enable-desc

 Clients can only use enabled users to authenticate to the MinIO deployment.
 Users created using :mc-cmd:`mc admin user add` are enabled by default.

+To manage external Identity Provider users, see :mc:`OIDC <mc admin idp openid>` or :mc:`AD/LDAP <mc admin idp ldap>`.

 .. tab-set::